Greatest Hits (2002 Kylie Minogue album)

 Greatest Hits (titled on the back cover as Greatest Hits 87–92 and re-titled as Vintage Kylie: The Hits 88–92) is a 2002 greatest hits album by Australian singer Kylie Minogue.
 Released on 18 November 2002 by PWL, the album collects work from Minogue's PWL period, including the albums Kylie (1988), Enjoy Yourself (1989), Rhythm of Love (1990), Let's Get to It (1991) and Greatest Hits (1992).

 An updated version of the compilation called Greatest Hits 87–97 was later released on 24 November 2003 by BMG and PWL, distributed by Jive, due to her release of Body Language in early 2004.
-The cover sleeve for the version was shot by British photographer Simon Fowler in 1990.
-This version of the album includes songs and remixes from Kylie Minogue (1994) and Impossible Princess (1997), and also received positive reception from music critics.
+The cover sleeve for this version was shot by British photographer Simon Fowler in 1990, and includes songs and remixes from the albums Kylie Minogue (1994) and Impossible Princess (1997).

 Background

-After the massive success of Minogue's eighth studio album Fever, BMG decided to release a greatest hits album.
+After the massive success of Minogue's eighth studio album Fever (2001), BMG decided to release a greatest hits album.

 The 2002 album cover used a stock photo photographed by Jasper James, which depicts a supposed look-alike dressed in her underwear.
 AllMusic's Johnny Loftus called it "shoddy."
 The updated version of the compilation later used a picture from Minogue's photoshoot with Simon Fowler in 1990.

-The release ruffled some feathers in the Kylie camp, in particular the cover artwork.
-An 'official' cover, designed by Kylie and her team was made available to download from her website and was also given away free inside copies of Heat magazine.
+The release ruffled some feathers in the Minogue camp, in particular the cover artwork.
+An 'official' cover, designed by Minogue and her team was made available to download from her website and was also given away free inside copies of Heat magazine.
 Titled Vintage Kylie, the card insert bore the cheeky message "Like Kylie?
 Why not have the real thing!"
-A version of the compilation titled Best of was also released in France, but withdrawn from sale on day of release.
+A version of the compilation titled Best Of was also released in France, but withdrawn from sale on day of release.

 Due to Minogue's release of her then-new album, Body Language, in February 2004, BMG re-released the compilation.